-- 1) Engineering Notebook is a clear, complete document of the team's design and build process - 2) Team is able to explain their design and strategy throughout the season - 3) Team demonstrates personnel, time and resource management throughout the season
+- 1) Engineering Notebook is a clear, complete document of the team's design and build process - 2) Team is able to explain their design and strategy throughout the season

-4) Teamwork and interview quality
+- 3) Team demonstrates personnel, time and resource management throughout the season - 4) Teamwork and interview quality

-- Innovate Award This award is given to the team with the most innovative solution to the current year's challenge.
-Innovation is judged at multiple levels: 1) Highest level Building non-kit or predominantly non-kit based robots which address the challenge in an effective and innovative way, 2) Intermediate level Introducing additional components, (structural parts, motors, controllers, sensors) to predominantly kit based robots in an effective and innovative way, and 3) Base level Using kit based parts/equipment in an effective and innovative way.
-Custom built parts, effective performance and innovative design are key attributes assessed for this award. - Robot Skills Champion Presented to the # 1 ranked team in the Open Robotics Competition.
-Combing both the Driver and Programming scores. - Robot Skills Finalist Presented to the #2 ranked team in the Open Robotics Competition.
-Combing both the Driver and Programming scores. - Sportsmanship Award The "Sportsmanship" award will be presented to a team that has earned the respect and admiration of the volunteers and other teams at the event.
+Innovate Award - This award is given to the team with the most innovative solution to the current year's challenge.
+Innovation is judged at multiple levels: 1) Highest level - Building non-kit or predominantly non-kit based robots which address the challenge in an effective and innovative way, 2) Intermediate level - Introducing additional components, (structural parts, motors, controllers, sensors) to predominantly kit based robots in an effective and innovative way, and 3) Base level - Using kit based parts/equipment in an effective and innovative way.
+Custom built parts, effective performance and innovative design are key attributes assessed for this award.

+Robot Skills Champion - Presented to the # 1 ranked team in the Open Robotics Competition.

+Robot Skills Finalist - Presented to the #2 ranked team in the Open Robotics Competition.

+Sportsmanship Award - The "Sportsmanship" award will be presented to a team that has earned the respect and admiration of the volunteers and other teams at the event.
 This team is a model for all to follow and interacts with everyone in a positive, respectful and polite manner.
-This award is judged during the event by teams, referees and volunteers. - Think Award The "Think" award will be presented to a team that has successfully utilized autonomous programming modes during competition.
+This award is judged during the event by teams, referees and volunteers.

+Think Award - The "Think" award will be presented to a team that has successfully utilized autonomous programming modes during competition.
 Quality, consistency and success of autonomous programs as well as the ability of the students to explain the programming process will help to determine a winner of this award.
 This award may be judged by the referees, programming inspectors and/or members of the judge panel.